Hard thermal contributions to phase transition observables at NNLO: Introduction

 In this work, we build upon this direction by providing a thorough analysis of the high-temperature limit of the Abelian Higgs model at $\mathcal{O}(g^6)$ in the gauge coupling constant.
-Employing the usual power counting~\cite{Ekstedt:2022zro,Ekstedt:2024etx}, this implies the computation of three-loop matching contributions to the masses, two-loop contributions to couplings, and one-loop contributions to dimension-6 operators in the 3d~EFT.
+Employing the usual power counting~\cite{Arnold:1992rz,Ekstedt:2022zro,Ekstedt:2024etx}, this implies the computation of three-loop matching contributions to the masses, two-loop contributions to couplings, and one-loop contributions to dimension-six operators in the 3d~EFT.
 The Abelian Higgs model is the simplest model that captures the essential features of more complex gauge–Higgs theories, and serves as a playground to explore the difficulties and consequences of such high-order computations.
-In particular, extending~\cite{Chala:2025oul,Bernardo:2025vkz}, our main goals are threefold: \begin{itemize} \item[(a)] to prove the cancellation of gauge dependence order by order in loops, \item[(b)] to show the convergence of 3d parameters, by inspecting their increasingly small renormalization scale dependence at higher orders, and \item[(c)] to quantify the relevance of higher-dimensional operators in strong PTs and compare it to the contribution of the three-loop matching. \end{itemize} As a byproduct, we recover a series of integration-by-part relations~\cite{Ghisoiu:2015uza} for three-loop bosonic sum-integrals and show that no new master integrals appear in the computation of the thermal scalar masses in generic ${\rm SU}(N)$ gauge theories with a fundamental scalar.
+In particular, extending~\cite{Chala:2025oul,Bernardo:2025vkz}, our main goals are threefold: \begin{itemize} \item[(a)] to prove the cancellation of gauge dependence order by order in loops, \item[(b)] to show the convergence of 3d parameters, by inspecting their increasingly small renormalization scale dependence at higher orders, and \item[(c)] to quantify the relevance of higher-dimensional operators in strong PTs and compare it to the contribution of the three-loop matching. \end{itemize} By using an in-house {\tt FORM}~\cite{Davies:2026cci} implementation of the standard Laporta algorithm~\cite{Laporta:2000dsw} for the reduction of sum-integrals~\cite{Nishimura:2012ee}, we recover a series of integration-by-part relations~\cite{Ghisoiu:2015uza} for three-loop bosonic sum-integrals and show that no new master integrals appear in the computation of the thermal scalar masses in generic ${\rm SU}(N)$ gauge theories with a fundamental scalar.
+The integral reduction also agrees with results obtained with {\tt SIRENA}~\cite{Gil:2026cqz}.
+Additionally, we also identify an error in the original evaluation of one of the three-loop sum-integrals entering our results, and consequently report on a previously missing contribution to the three-loop QCD Debye mass.

 The article is organized as follows.
 Section~\ref{sec:setup} introduces the Abelian Higgs model.
 The details of its dimensional reduction are presented in sec.~\ref{sec:dr}.
 Section~\ref{sec:higherorder} describes the computation of the critical parameters and assesses the contribution from different orders in perturbation theory.
 Section~\ref{sec:outlook} summarizes our results and outlines future lines of work.
 Technical details of our computations are relegated to appendices~\ref{app:4d rges}, \ref{app:masters} and~\ref{app:DR:relations}.